ndejong/terraform-digitalocean-strelaysrv-node/README.md

 node to automatically join the public pool - in the same way as with the Syncthing Relay Server this is easily overridden by setting `strelaysrv_pools` to a blank value.

+NB: the required install cycles can take a few minutes to complete, do a `tail -f /var/log/cloud-init-output.log` to watch the progress - you will recognise when everything is complete by the ascii-art hostname when ssh'ing into the host.

 ## Input Variables - Required